 A chatbot handles almost all types of confidential business information such as employees’ social security numbers, customer contact details, accounting and invoices, supply chain management, logistics, and other business intelligence that represents significant value to outside parties.
 A benefit to deploying your chatbot on-premises means you have overall control on security measures used for physical access control.
 So, there will be no risk as the workstation isn’t connected outside the network to the cloud, and no fear of your confidential data getting leaked by a cloud provider.

-Also, if you want your IP back from cloud vendors that store data in proprietary formats it can be a prolonged and expensive affair, whereas you will have no such hassle with on-premises chatbot deployment.
+Also, if you want your IP back from cloud vendors that store data in proprietary formats it can be a prolonged and expensive affair, whereas you will have no such hassle with on-premises live chat and chatbot deployment.

 A lot of companies purchase servers and infrastructure up-front to host their chatbot solutions on the cloud.
 These types of investments not only come with maintenance costs, but they also allow the cloud providers to have direct control over their dedicated server ark and security systems.
 This means that your data may not be secure in the cloud and may face cyber-attacks, security breaches, government intrusion, lack of standardization and more.
 One of the major security lapse instances is the Heartbleed bug.

 On the other hand, chatbot hosted on-premises aren’t completely invulnerable, yet companies can at least decide whom to allow access and whom to restrict.